UFC 82

 UFC 82: Pride of a Champion was a mixed martial arts (MMA) event that took place on March 1, 2008, at the Nationwide Arena in Columbus, Ohio.

 Background

 The main event was a UFC & Pride FC middleweight title unification match between UFC middleweight champion Anderson Silva and PRIDE FC welterweight champion Dan Henderson.

 A welterweight matchup between Jon Fitch and Akihiro Gono was originally scheduled, but Gono was forced to withdraw after suffering a hand injury in training.
 Gono was replaced by Chris Wilson.
 The Fitch/Gono match up was eventually rescheduled for UFC 94.

 Diego Sanchez was originally scheduled to faced Roan Carneiro but an undisclosed illness forced out Carneiro.
 David Bielkheden replaced Carneiro.

 At the event, former UFC heavyweight champion Mark Coleman was inducted into the UFC Hall of Fame.

 Results

 Bonus awards

-At the end of this event, $60,000 was awarded to each of the fighters who received one of these three awards.
+The following fighters received $60,000 bonuses.